CUBoulder-2019Sp-IML4HCI/FinalProject-Marauders_Map/final_report.md

 In order to get a personalized effect for the user to use our system, we planned to identify each person seperately instead of tagging them as person `x`.
 This was quiet challenging to do in real time.
 After some digging we planned to use transfer learning over resnet layers to utilize the convolutional layer to produce the abstract representation of the face.

-1)  ❌Tranfer learning using resnet :  Renet [?] is one state of the art object recognition network.
-Using Resnet weights we tried train the last couple of fully connected layer with our trainable faces.
-Although it was accuracte, and capable of identifying if a person is present in the scene, it was not able to localize the presence, and it was computation intesive everytime we need to retrain a new person.
-It also had a very bad fps, compared to other models we tried.

-2)  ✅ Single Shot detector : OpenCV has released a new way of identifying objects and localizing those objects using transfer learning principles on facenet architecture.
-Facenet is one of the state-of-art facial recognition networks, capable of identifying face unaffected by pose, illumination and contrast.
+1) ❌ Tranfer learning using resnet : Transfer learning [3] is a machine learning technique where a model trained on one task is re-purposed on a second related task.
+It basically tries to utilize the underlying details to solve a similar task.
+For example : if we had learnt about classifying a cat or a dog, the system must have learnt low level features of image classification that can be used for lion vs wolves classification.
+Resnet [5] is one state of the art object recognition network released by Microsoft Research,and we used that as the  base architecture for the network.
+Using Resnet weights trained on object detection we tried train the last two fully connected layer with our trainable faces and name labels.
+The system performed really well, in identifying if a person `x` is present in the scene or not.
+It also scaled as we increased the number of users of the system to 4.
+But the process of adding new users to the system was eloborate, as it would take time for training.
+We also had to change the number of labels in the last layer based on the number of users in the system.
+We highly doubted if this would scale when we added more users, and it had comparatively slow training phase.
+So we decided not use this process for real time person recognization.

+2) ✅ Single Shot detector : Single Shot Detector[4] are a specialized type of Resnet trying to find the bounding box of different objects in the picture.
+Resnet trained on face images, is capable of identifying all the faces in the images.
+Facenet [6] developed by Google, has the base architecture like the VGGNet (another neural network good for images), uses triplet loss to seperate each features of the image in a higher dimension.
+It results in clustering many features in higher dimension, and faces that have similar feature have smaller euclidean distance to one another.
+Using SSD to isolate faces and running facenet helped save not only the training time, but also the inference time.

+The stages of the process is as follows :
-    * After loading the facenet architecture with pretrained weights, we can simply perform a single forward propogation to get a list of localized regions of interst with a probability score depicting how probable it is face.
+    * After loading the facenet architecture with pretrained weights, we can simply perform a forward propogation to get a list of localized regions of interst with a probability score depicting how probable it is face.
 This stage is useful for localization of faces, and to detect if it is a face or not.

     * Facenet model computes a 128 dimension embedding that quantifies as an abstract representation of the face.
 Each person's 128 dimension would differ from another person, and it would be possible to linearly seperate these embeddings in `nth` dimension to classify each person trained by the system.

-    * Using SVM and linear classifier, we classify the detections based on the person's embeddings.
-As only the regions of interest is passed through the neural network, it is quiet fast in most of the CPU, and real time.
+    * Using SVM (linear classifier), we classify the detections based on the person's embeddings, based on the labels(names) they trained the model on.

     * For each user, we have a trainable module, where they can enter their name and capture upto 5 pics, that will then undergo the embedding process for classification.
+It follows the same process as inference with SSD followed by Facenet, but instead using inferencing from SVM, we train a new SVM each time a new person is added.

     //insert image after review